 - Planning Grants to help develop strategic plans that create, protect and enhance open space, wildlife habitat, parks, and trails.

-- Riparian Restoration Grants help improve and restore Colorado's rivers and streams and engage youth and families in the effort.
+- Habitat Restoration Grants help improve and restore Colorado's rivers and streams and engage youth and families in the effort.

 - Trails Grants offered through the Colorado State Trails Program to develop recreational trails for hiking, biking, horseback riding and other non-motorized activities.